barryclark/jekyll-now/_posts/2018-11-20-Fruit-Ranking.md

 The plot below shows the overall distribution of the fruits by their Fruit GPA score.
 We see a ranking that is relatively similar to the previous chart with the proportion of tiers order by the fruit's A-tier percent.
 More importantly this chart also shows the standard error calculated from the standard deviation for each of the fruits.
 Fruits such as grapefruit, honeydew, and cantaloupe have the largest standard deviations (1.34, 1.32, and 1.30 respectively) compared to the more popular fruits like  strawberries and raspberries with smaller standard deviations (.88 and .92).
 The higher standard deviation for our relatively unpopular fruits indicates a relatively wider distribution of ratings from the average, while the opposite is true for our popular fruits.

-Lastly, you can probably notice that all the standard error bars are overlapping, indicating that there isn't a statistically significant difference in opinions towards the fruit.
+Lastly, you can probably notice that all the standard error bars are overlapping, indicating that there isn't a statistically significant difference in opinions towards any of the fruit tested.
 Guess there goes any shot I had at getting this study published :disappointed:

 ![](https://raw.githubusercontent.com/GWarrenn/gwarrenn.github.io/drafts/images/fruit_ranking/overall_gpa_se.png)